AldaronLau/NoteScout/backend/README.md

 # Press 'y' than enter to install postgresql postgresql-server

 sudo systemctl start postgresql.service
+# Starts the service

+sudo systemctl enable postgresql.service
+# Configures the service to start on reboot

 sudo su postgres
+# Logs you in as postgres user
 ```

 Now that you're logged in as postgres user: